Cecilia01atlas/cmse890-finale-project/docs/installation.md

 ## Installation

-Follow these steps to set up the SM4Tops workflow and its dependencies.
+In order to set up the SM4Tops workflow, follow these steps

 ### 1. Clone the workflow repository